CoryKoehler/romannumeralkata/README.txt

 		5:15:
 			creating specflow test to showcase acceptance test and moq.
 I do realize that this is a really poor example of moq and it is being used improperly. implemented microservice-esque handler to demonstrate moq, and dependcy injection with specflow.
+		6:40
+			adding another method to handler for roman to arabic converter for second part of kata 7/17
+		9:30am:
+			Getting back into this had to review what I had already...going to add test for the conversion handler, romanToArabicConverter and implement logic for that.
+			After having good code coverage and working product will switch over to api implementation so I can call from the website.
+Not sure on how I am going to switch over implementations yet